ArmaanSinghKlair/realtime-websocket-microservice/README.md

 - **Real-Time Communication**: Enabling WebSocket messaging with load balancing for trading actions.
 - **Concurrency**: Managing threads, atomic operations, and bounded queues for performance.
 - **Full-Stack Development**: Integrating a React frontend with a Java backend for a paper trading platform.
-- **Observability**: Adding metrics and monitoring for production readiness.
-- **DevOps**: Deploying with Docker and configuring load balancers.

 ## 🌟 Why This Project?
 The **RealTime WebSocket Microservice** reflects my passion for building scalable, real-time systems.
 By creating a custom pub/sub design for inter-microservice communication and leveraging Redis for intra-microservice messaging, this project powers a paper trading platform with real-time trading and collaboration features, showcasing my ability to solve complex challenges in distributed systems and full-stack development.